Meet some of the most iconic bears that Animals Asia has cared for at its award-winning sanctuaries in China and Vietnam.

 Andrew was the first rescued bear to arrive at our Chengdu sanctuary when it opened in 2000 and was handsome and inspiring in equal measures.
 Forgiving and gentle, despite his years of torture on the farm and the handicap of a missing left limb.
 Since his death in 2006, this special, courageous bear has been deeply missed.

-This sometimes silly and frequently funny moon bear is also known as the peacemaker of the China sanctuary and his easygoing temperament has earned him a special role in welcoming new bears into the fold.
-He also breaks up occasional disagreements between bears.
-Crushed flat to the bars of his cage on the farm where he spent 15 years, Jasper has blossomed into a gentle and trusting bear.
-A true ambassador for his species, Jasper now has two children’s books to his name.
+This sometimes silly and frequently funny moon bear was known as the peacemaker of the China sanctuary and his easygoing temperament earned him a special role in welcoming new bears into the fold.
+He also broke up occasional disagreements between bears.
+Crushed flat to the bars of his cage on the farm where he spent 15 years, Jasper blossomed into a gentle and trusting bear.
+A true ambassador for his species, Jasper had two children’s books to his name.
+Sadly, Jasper passed away peacefully in April 2016 after 15 years at our sanctuary, living the life he always deserved - free and happy and deeply loved.

 Zebedee (Misa Hai)